cyberqueenmeg/log4j-bypass/README.md

 # CREDITS
 Special thanks to https://github.com/fullhunt/log4j-scan for inspiring the majority of this code!
 This is a fork of their project modified to include more details and make it easier to test all the bypasses and new versions.

+Special thanks to https://github.com/Puliczek/CVE-2021-44228-PoC-log4j-bypass-words for providing lots of the bypasses I included in the bypass_payloads array

 Thank you to all of the defenders who are actively trying to find and patch this vulnerability and who are sharing information and fixes that they have found.